Hybrid animals are born (or created) when two different but closely related animals are bred together.

 Although it has been observed that false killer whales and bottlenose dolphins often swim together, any mating of such between them is a rarity, so the birth of this wolphin named Keikaimalu raised eyebrows and curiosity.

-The wolphin combined the features of both parents well, with her head resembling that of a false killer whale, while the tip of her nose compared to that of a dolphin, although its coloring is darker than that of a dolphin.
+The wolphin combined the features of both parents well.
+Her head resembles that of a false killer whale, while the tip of her nose is similar to that of a dolphin, although its coloring is darker than that of a dolphin.

 8. Savannah Cat (Serval and Domestic Cat)